About USC Gould

 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Before Rosenfeld, Meyer & Susman, Yanni was most recently senior vice president of business and legal affairs at Saban Brands LLC, where he was responsible for transactional, intellectual property, enforcement, litigation, licensing, distribution, music, regulatory and compliance matters.
-Prior to that, he was chair of the Trademark Practice Group at Greenberg Glusker Fields Claman & Machtinger and was previously a partner at McDermott Will & Emery.
+Yanni was previously senior vice president of business and legal affairs at Saban Brands LLC, where he was responsible for transactional, intellectual property, enforcement, litigation, licensing, distribution, music, regulatory and compliance matters.
+Prior to that, Yanni was chair of the Trademark Practice Group at Greenberg Glusker Fields Claman & Machtinger and was previously a partner at McDermott Will & Emery.

 Yanni has published numerous articles on U.S. intellectual property law in legal, trade and consumer publications.
-He is also an adjunct professor of law at Whittier Law School, has been a guest speaker at various other law schools, and is often tapped to speak on intellectual property issues to various universities and professional organizations.
+He is a lecturer in law at the USC Gould School of Law and is often tapped to speak on intellectual property issues to various universities and professional organizations.
 Yanni is a member of the International Trademark Association and sits on the executive committee of the Entertainment Law and Intellectual Property Section of the Los Angeles County Bar Association.
-He also sits on the board of Project Mexico & St. Innocent Orphanage.
+He also sits on the board of Project Mexico & St. Innocent Orphanage, on the advertising complaint review panel of the Brewers Association, and on the board of Guitars in the Classroom.

 FACULTY IN THE NEWS